-Secretariat staff of the Pensions Team of the Human Resources Office of the Northern Ireland Assembly's Corporate Services Directorate provide secretarial and administrative services to the Trustees and this arrangement is covered by a Memorandum of Understanding between the Northern Ireland Assembly Commission and the Trustees.
-The Memorandum of Understanding sets out the respective roles and responsibilities of the Northern Ireland Assembly Commission (the Commission) and the Trustees of the Assembly Members' Pension Scheme (the Trustees) with regard to the management and administration of the Assembly Members' Pension Scheme.
+Secretariat staff of the Pensions Team of the Human Resources Office of the Northern Ireland Assembly's Corporate Services Directorate provide day to day secretarial and administrative services to the Trustees.
+Until 1 October 2013 this arrangement was covered by a Memorandum of Understanding between the Northern Ireland Assembly Commission and the Trustees.
+On 1 October 2013 the memorandum was replaced by an Administration Agreement.
+The Administration Agreement details the services to be provided to the Trustees of the Assembly Members' Pension Scheme by Commission staff.